imjihuan/fuego/docs/rst_src/Testplan_Reference.rst

 Each of these attributes, except for 'tests' has a value that is a string.
-Here are their meaninings and legal values:
+Here are their meanings and legal values:

-The testPlanName is the name of this testplan.
+The ``testPlanName`` is the name of this testplan.
 It must match the filename that holds this testplan (without the "testplan_" prefix or ".json" extension.
 This object is required.